WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 * Make the Restaurant look more professional and attractive for customers to attend.
 * Show a bit of the Restaurant backstory to the customers

-### Owner's Goal

-* The main goal is to catch new potential customers.
-* Also, let new and current customers get information about the restaurant locations and opening times.
-* Make it easier to get in touch with the restaurant.
-* Make it easier to find the restaurant social media pages.
-* Show the Restaurant looks.

 ### External Goal

 * The main goal is to have a website that matches both the restaurant philosophy and brand design.